imatix/gsl/README.txt

         a new stacked scope is implicitly defined while the condition is evaluated.
 The name of this scope is the name of the XML item, unless an alias is specified.
-For compatibility with earlier versions of GSL, if no alias is specified then a second, unstacked scope called `count' and referring to the same XML item is created.
+For compatibility with earlier versions of GSL, if no alias is specified, then a second, unstacked scope called `count' and referring to the same XML item is created.
         For example: count (ITEM, ITEM.NAME = "ABC") returns the number of children of the most recently opened scope whose